openharmony/ark_runtime_core/docs/bc_verification/type_system.md

 ## Sorts

 Sorts are denoted by indices (just numbers) internally, and there is a separate class to hold their names.
-For type_system description technical details can be ommitted and Sorts will be understood in this text just as literals.
+For type_system description technical details can be omitted and Sorts will be understood in this text just as literals.

 ## Types